zhiyiYo/Face-Mask-Detector/README.md

 ## Compile and Load
-You should install `arm-none-eabi-gcc` to compire.
+You should install `arm-none-eabi-gcc` to compile this project.

 ```sh
 cd stm32